xebialabs/xebialabs.github.com/releases/3.0.1/index.markdown

 * [Graphical User Interface (GUI) Manual](guimanual.html).
 This document describes how to use the Deployit GUI.
 * [Command Line Interface (CLI) Manual](climanual.html).
 This document describes how to use the Deployit CLI.
 * [Packaging Manual](packagingmanual.html).
 This document describes how to create packages that can be imported into Deployit.
 * [Tomcat Plugin Manual](tomcat-pluginmanual.html).
-This document describes the features of the Deployit Tomcat plugin. [^1]
+This document describes the features of the Deployit Tomcat plugin.
+(1)
 * [JBoss Plugin Manual](jbossas-pluginmanual.html).
-This document describes the features of the Deployit JBoss plugin. [^1]
+This document describes the features of the Deployit JBoss plugin.
+(1)
 * [WAS Plugin Manual](was-pluginmanual.html).
-This document describes the features of the Deployit WebSphere Application Server plugin. [^1]
+This document describes the features of the Deployit WebSphere Application Server plugin.
+(1)
 * [WLS Plugin Manual](wls-pluginmanual.html).
-This document describes the features of the Deployit WebLogic plugin. [^1]
+This document describes the features of the Deployit WebLogic plugin.
+(1)
-* [Customization Manual].
-This document describes the customizations that were made to Deployit by XebiaLabs staff during a POC or implementation. [^2]
+* Customization Manual.
+This document describes the customizations that were made to Deployit by XebiaLabs staff during a POC or implementation.
+(2)

-[^1]: This manual is only available if the plugin is part of your Deployit installation.
+**1**: This manual is only available if the plugin is part of your Deployit installation.

-[^2]: This manual may not be available depending on the installation at your site.
+**2**: This manual may not be available depending on the installation at your site.

 # Online Demo Scenario #